assembler-institute/node-intro-ts/README.md

 })
 ```

-In this modification, we import the `userRoutes` from the `userRoutes.ts` file and use it in the Express app to handle user-related routes.

-Now, the routes and controllers for user CRUD operations are organized in separate files.
-You can add more routes and controllers for other resources as needed.
+Paths and controllers for users' CRUD operations are now organized in separate files.
+You can add more paths and controllers for other resources as needed in the `server.ts` file.

-## Step 11: Create Configuration File
+## Step 10: Create Configuration File

 In this step, we will create a `config` folder with a configuration file that handles environment-specific configurations using the `dotenv` package.